Yoast/yoastcs/README.md

 The `Yoast` standard for PHP_CodeSniffer is comprised of the following:
 * The `WordPress` ruleset from the [WordPress Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) implementing the official [WordPress PHP Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/php/), with some select exclusions.
 * The [`PHPCompatibilityWP`](https://github.com/PHPCompatibility/PHPCompatibilityWP) ruleset which checks code for PHP cross-version compatibility while preventing false positives for functionality polyfilled within WordPress.
+* Select additional sniffs taken from [`PHP_CodeSniffer`](https://github.com/squizlabs/PHP_CodeSniffer).
 * A number of custom Yoast specific sniffs.
-* A number of additional sniffs taken from `PHP_CodeSniffer`.

-Files within version management and dependency related directories, such as for instance the Composer `vendor` directory, are not scanned by default.
+Files within version management and dependency related directories, such as the Composer `vendor` directory, are excluded from the scans by default.

 #### Sniffs